amrmabdelazeem/rick-and-morty-app/README.md

 # Rick and Morty NodeJS

 Welcome to the Rick and Morty empire!
-This is a simple search application built using Node.js, EJS (Embedded JavaScript templates), TailwindCSS Axios and Rick and Morty API.
+This is a simple search application built using Node.js, ExpressJS, EJS (Embedded JavaScript templates), TailwindCSS Axios and Rick and Morty API.
 This project allows you to search with over 800+ indices of Rick and Morty characters, and search by name if it's the right name you'll get a random character from list of chars with the same name.

 The project is responsive on all devices.